netgen/NetgenOpenGraphBundle/Resources/doc/USAGE.md

 ## Configuring content type handlers

 This bundle uses semantic configuration to define how meta tags will look for specific content type.
-Additionally, semantic configuration is [site access aware](https://doc.ez.no/display/EZP/How+to+expose+SiteAccess+aware+configuration+for+your+bundle), so you can specify different meta tags for different site accesses.
+Additionally, semantic configuration is [site access aware][1], so you can specify different meta tags for different content types, per site access.

 To configure meta tags for your content types, you can use semantic config similar to the following: